versae/neo4j-rest-client/README.rst

 Neo4j Python REST Client
 ========================

-:synopsis: Allows interact with Neo4j standalone REST server from Python.
+:synopsis: Object-oriented Python library to interact with Neo4j standalone REST server.

 The first objective of Neo4j Python REST Client is to make transparent for Python programmers the use of a local database through neo4j.py_ or a remote